 Watts Tower – Simon Rodia’s masterpiece has to be seen to be appreciated – graceful spires of interconnected towers, each embedded with bits of glass, ceramic, metal, even sea shells.
 It took Rodia more than 30 years to create this, but it was worth the wait.

 Dining: LA thrives on sushi, fresh vegetables, and seafood specialties – and the ever popular In-N-Out Burgers.
 It’s also a great place to get a steak.
 For something a little different, don’t miss Roscoe’s House of Chicken & Waffles.

-Shopping: Vintage stores vie with fabulous finds on Melrose and Montana Avenues; plenty of designers in nearby Beverly Hills, too, but if it’s tacky souvenirs you’re after, go to Hollywood.
+Shopping: Find vintage stores with fabulous finds on Melrose and Montana but there are plenty of designers in nearby Beverly Hills, too.
+If it’s tacky souvenirs you’re after, go to Hollywood.